Phype/purei9_unofficial/README.md

 ### local connection

-First you need to get your local robot pw to talk to the robot via the cloud API.
-Note that this only works if your robot was initalized with the old purei9 App (not the "wellbeing" App, see [issue#6](https://github.com/Phype/purei9_unofficial/issues/6)).
+First you need to get your local robot pw from the cloud API to talk to the robot on a local connection.
+Note that this only works if your robot was initalized with the old purei9 App (not the "wellbeing" App).

 	$ python -m purei9_unofficial cloud -c user@email.com:mypassword status
 	+--------------------------+---------+----------+-----------+----------+---------+----------+-----------+